 Female sharp-tailed grouse spend summer raising chicks (brood rearing).
 Brood-rearing habitat contained shrubs, forbs, and bunchgrasses in Idaho (Marks and Marks 1987a), Utah (Marshall and Jensen 1937, Hart et al. 1950), Washington (Schroeder 1996), and Wyoming (Klott and Lindzey 1990).
 Broods are often found in grasslands, agricultural and CRP fields, and in areas having many broadleaf plants, because these areas contain abundant insects that chicks depend on for food (Bernhoft 1969).
-Females prefer to raise broods in areas with abundant (Marks and Marks 1987a, Meints 1991) and diverse (Klott and Lindzey 1990) vegetation.
+Females prefer to raise broods in areas with abundant and diverse vegetation (Marks and Marks 1987a, Klott and Lindzey 1990, Meints 1991).
 Degree of slope or aspect is not important in brood-rearing habitat (Marks and Marks 1987a).
 Broods are often observed near habitat edges.
 In Wyoming, Klott and Lindzey (1990) observed broods foraging on the edges of large openings and meadows and avoiding the centers.

 Summer habitat used by females with broods may be different than habitat used by males or females without broods.
 In late spring and early summer, females with broods move to areas containing shrubs and broadleaf plants (Johnsgard 1973, Klott and Lindzey 1990).
-In Washington, such areas include ripened or cut wheat; riparian shrubs, specifically aspen (Populus tremuloides); sagebrush, specifically three-tipped sagebrush; idle cropland (CRP); and introduced and native forbs and grasses (Schroeder 1996).
+In Washington, this included wheat fields, riparian shrubs, (especially aspen, Populus tremuloides), sagebrush (especially three-tipped sagebrush), idle cropland (CRP), and introduced and native forbs and grasses (Schroeder 1996).
 Summer habitat in Colorado contained \geq 70% shrub cover (Giesen 1987).
 In Wyoming, brood-rearing habitat had more grass and forbs and fewer shrubs (Oedekoven 1985); shrub canopy cover averaged 29% (Klott and Lindzey 1990).
-Marks and Marks (1987a) reported that both male and female sharptails in Idaho used areas containing more shrubs than random sites during summer.
-Preferred areas had 20 to 40% shrub canopy cover (McArdle 1977).
+In Idaho, Marks and Marks (1987a) reported that both male and female sharptails used areas containing more shrubs than random sites during summer, and McArdle (1977) found most grouse (77%) were in areas with 20 to 40% shrub canopy cover.

 In late summer and fall, female sharptails with broods move to riparian areas or mountainous areas containing shrubs (Giesen 1987).
 Habitat used in late summer and fall typically supports vegetation that is green, produces berries, and provides shade (Giesen 1987).
-In Washington, all sharptails flushed by Hofmann and Dobler (1988b) in early spring were located in areas where big sagebrush was the predominant species.
-In summer, most sharptails were flushed from areas where bitterbrush was the predominant species (Hofmann and Dobler 1988b).
+In Washington, all sharptails flushed by Hofmann and Dobler (1988b) in April were in areas dominated by big sagebrush.
+In June, most sharptails (85%) were flushed from areas where bitterbrush was the predominant species (Hofmann and Dobler 1988b).